-With modern equipment and cutting-edge training, the Fire Rescue Department provides Advanced Life Support and Fire Services to all citizens and visitors throughout the 613 square miles of Camden County.
+With modern equipment and cutting-edge training, the award-winning Camden County Fire Rescue provides Advanced Life Support and Fire Services to all citizens and visitors throughout the 613 square miles of Camden County.

 Camden County Board of Commissioners is proud to have the largest Class “4” ISO rated department in the country, using rural water supplies.